How to prevent Prey from being removed

 Prey won't create short-cuts or icons on the system, and can only be found in its install folder, which you can hide by right-clicking on the folder, selecting " Properties" and checking the "Hidden" box.
 You will also not see Prey's name on your tasks manager.

-Although we can't make Prey survive a factory reset, for this we suggest keeping a guest account that thieves can check and lure into, thinking they can find useful information.
+Although we can't make Prey survive a factory reset, for this we suggest keeping a guest account (or visitor account for Windows 10) that thieves can check and lure into, thinking they can find useful information.
 Even if they end up formatting the computer afterwards, it will give you some extra tracking-time.